Coming Out in Cancun

 While I loved to backpack, and explore other cultures, I decided to pick something easy for my first solo travel.
 Adjusting to spending time by myself would be my hardest hurdle.

 Therapists often use medication to help delve into hard-to-reach places such as this one.
 In fact, travel provided me the same supplement.
 I was already outside of the confinements of my comfort zones, so I was able to branch out and explore myself without my usual hinderances.
 Just as I see the world in a whole different light, so did I see myself from a different vantage.

 Lounging against a palm tree, pressing my feet through the white sand, with only the Caribbean bearing witness, I felt clarity of thought that I had not known.
 This peace was accompanied by a newfound truth.
 It was an “Ah ha” moment.
 Pieces of my life that previously left me baffled, fell into place.
 It was as if I had placed the last card of solitaire in-play.
 I thought back to all of the relationships and friendships I had, and understood my loneliness and dissatisfaction with them.

 Therapists often use medication to help delve into hard-to-reach places such as this one.
 In fact, travel provided me the same supplement.

 Ironically, the solution from that loneliness was isolation, in a foreign country.
 Cancun provided a maternal safety, surrounding me with water and the soothing sounds it made as the tide ebbed and flowed.
 Added to that, I was separated from the idiosyncrasies of normality, which provided the energy and freedom to assign my mind new tasks.

 Instead of worrying about dinner, bills, or laundry, I was able to work on issues in my life that were unreachable when added to daily life.
 Granted, this is not the only way to self discover.
-However, I would say that it is arguably the most fun, and for me, it’s been proven to be the most effective!
+I would say that it is arguably the most fun I’ve had.
+And for me, it’s been proven to be the most effective.